jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 - `sort`: allows you to sort and array or hash by one of its properties.
 - `group_by`: allows you to group an array of a hash by one of its properties.
-- `where`: allows you to filter the elements of an array or a hash by one of its properties.
+- `where`: allows you to filter the elements of an array or a hash where the key has the given value.
+- `where_exp`: allows you to all objects in an array or hash where the expression is true.

 Here are some examples for the `group_by` and `sort` filters: